Billing and Insurance

 * These services will have an out-of-pocket cost for students and DUHS does not submit these charges to students' personal health insurance.

-Except for Medicaid, Medicare, and certain other government-provided health insurance, DUHS will submit charges for eligible services, including charges for physician or nurse practitioner visits, to students' health insurance plans.
+Except for Medicare, and certain other government-provided health insurance, DUHS will submit charges for eligible services, including charges for physician or nurse practitioner visits, to students' health insurance plans.
 The services for which insurance is billed include:

 • Routine medical care and evaluation and treatment of illness and injury.